-- Workload dependant spaces, such as surgical operating rooms and exam rooms, are typically dependent on the projected workload.
+Workload dependant spaces, such as surgical operating rooms and exam rooms, typically depend on the projected workload.
 For example, one operating room may be planned for every 900 annual surgical cases or one exam room provided for every 1,500 annual clinic visits.

-- Variable spaces vary based on the total number of patient care or treatment spaces programmed, the number and type of staff working on the primary shift, and the specific type of equipment and vendor selected.
-For example, three waiting area seats may be programmed per exam room in a clinic, or one handwashing station for every four patient recovery bays in a special procedure suite.
-The size of individual spaces may also vary — such as 120 net square feet or 11.2 net square meters of equipment storage space per specialty operating room.
+Variable spaces are based on the total number of patient care or treatment spaces programmed, the number and type of staff working on the primary shift, and the specific type of equipment and vendor selected.
+For example, three waiting area seats may be programmed per exam room in a clinic, or one handwashing station for every four patient recovery bays.

-- Fixed spaces generally do not vary in either number or size, regardless of the overall scope of activities of the department or functional component.
+Fixed spaces do not vary in either number or size regardless of the overall scope of activities of the department or functional component.
 For example, there is always a unit clerk workstation for each inpatient nursing unit and an environmental services room in the food services area.